Lesterpaintstheworld/terminal-velocity/specifications.md

 ## Key Features
 1. **Agent Communication and Coordination**: The system must enable seamless communication and collaboration between the various autonomous agents, allowing them to coordinate their actions and share information effectively.

+## Narrative Structure
+- **Main Narrative Arc**: The story will follow the journey of key characters as they navigate the challenges posed by the emergence of autonomous AIs.
+- **Subplots**: Various subplots will explore the implications of AI autonomy on society and individual lives.
+- **Tension Points**: Key moments of conflict will be identified to drive the narrative forward.

+## Quality Standards
+- **Narrative Coherence**: The story must maintain a clear and consistent narrative thread throughout.
+- **Engagement**: The content should captivate the audience and encourage emotional investment in the characters.
+- **Clarity of Message**: The themes and messages should be clearly articulated and resonate with the audience.

+## Success Criteria
+1. **Performance**: The system must respond in less than 5 seconds.
+2. **User Satisfaction**: The satisfaction rate must reach at least 90%.
+3. **Compatibility**: The system must operate on the main platforms used by the organization.

 2. **Agent Specifications**:
    - **SpecificationsAgent**: Responsible for analyzing initial requests, defining technical requirements, and maintaining specification coherence throughout the project.
 Inputs include project requests and stakeholder feedback; outputs are detailed specifications and documentation.
    - **ProductionAgent**: Generates and optimizes code or text, implementing requests to achieve mission objectives.
 Expected to collaborate closely with the SpecificationsAgent to ensure alignment with project goals.